numba/numba/docs/source/developer/bytecode.rst

     10 to 26 -> 36 [2]

-Numba handles the ``LOAD_FAST_AND_CLEAR`` bytecode differently than CPython because it relies on static instead of dynamic semantics.
+Numba handles the ``LOAD_FAST_AND_CLEAR`` bytecode differently to CPython because it relies on static instead of dynamic semantics.

-In CPython, comprehensions can shadow variables from the enclosing function scope.
+In Python, comprehensions can shadow variables from the enclosing function scope.
 To handle this, ``LOAD_FAST_AND_CLEAR`` snapshots the value of a potentially shadowed variable and clears it from the scope.
 This gives the illusion that comprehensions execute in a new scope, even though they are fully